 The Acorns investment app is an amazing way for newbie investors to get started investing, and offers a number of ways for users to start building an investment portfolio.
 I personally use Acorns and love it, so I’ve written about it a whole bunch in the past.

 Long story short, when you sign up for the app you choose a portfolio from conservative to moderate to aggressive, and then can begin investing with as little as $5.
 All of the portfolios are completely diversified to offer you exposure to the market through a number of ETFs.
 You can contribute money directly, through the app’s “round ups” feature, through their Found Money program, or by referring friends.
 And though it’s not yet active, you will soon even be able to open an IRA through Acorns to fund your retirement.

 The best part?
-You’ll pay a low fee of $1 each month for accounts under $5,000, and 0.25% for accounts over $5,000.
+You’ll pay a low fee of $1 each month for accounts up to $1,000,000.
 Oh, and college students can use the app for free for four years.
 Give it a try by clicking here.